mvaisakh/development/7_hardware-compatibility/7_9_virtual-reality.md

 a feature which handles stereoscopic rendering of notifications and disables monocular system UI components while a VR application has user focus.

-If Handheld device implementations include support for the VR mode, they:

-*   [H-1-1] MUST declare the `android.software.vr.mode` feature.

-If device implementations declare `android.software.vr.mode` feature, they:

-*   [H-2-1] MUST include an application implementing `android.service.vr.VrListenerService`
-that can be enabled by VR applications via `android.app.Activity#setVrModeEnabled`.

 ### 7.9.2\.
 Virtual Reality High Performance

-If Handheld device implementations are capable of meeting all the requirements to declare the `android.hardware.vr.high_performance` feature flag, they:

-*   [H-1-1] MUST declare the `android.hardware.vr.high_performance`
-feature flag.

 If device implementations identify the support of high performance VR for longer user periods through the `android.hardware.vr.high_performance`